List of ambassadors of the United States to Hungary

 This is a list of ambassadors of the United States to Hungary.

 Until 1867 Hungary had been part of the Austrian Empire, when the empire became Austria-Hungary.
 Hungary had no separate diplomatic relations with other nations.
 The United States had diplomatic relations with the empire and Austria-Hungary through the legation in Vienna.

 The empire was dissolved following World War I, and the United States established separate diplomatic relations with Austria and Hungary in 1921, reopening the embassy in Vienna and establishing a legation in Budapest.
 Ulysses Grant-Smith opened the U.S. legation on December 26, 1921, and remained the chief of mission as chargé d'affaires until an ambassador was commissioned the following year.

-For ambassadors to Austria-Hungary prior to the dissolution of the empire, see United States Ambassador to Austria.
+For ambassadors to Austria-Hungary prior to the dissolution of the empire, see the list of ambassadors of the United States to Austria.

 The United States Embassy in Hungary is located on Szabadság tér (Liberty Square) in the Pest part of Budapest.